How to Install Void Linux

 Void Linux Installation

-Once the download is done, it will show an OK prompt.
-Press Enter and the wizard will continue with the installation process.
+Once the download is done, it will show an “OK” prompt.
+Press “Enter,” and the wizard will continue the installation process.

 Void Linux Installation

 The installation should not take long.
-Once done, the wizard will display an installation success screen.
-Select Yes to reboot the machine to Void Linux.
+Once finished, the installer will display an installation success screen.
+Select “Yes” to reboot the machine to the newly installed Void Linux.

 Void Linux Installation